msv-lab/angelix/doc/Tutorial.md

 # Tutorial #

-This tutorial explain main steps needed to repair a simple program with Angelix.
+This tutorial explains main steps needed to repair a simple program with Angelix.
 Suppose we have the following buggy program (distance.c):

 ```c
 #include <stdio.h>